apostrophecms/starter-kit-assembly-essentials/README.md

 In this case we add one custom module, `theme-default`,  when the default theme is active. **It is a best practice to push your theme's frontend assets to Apostrophe in a module like this,** named after the theme.
 If your themes share any assets, then they should be imported into the appropriate `.js` or `.scss` master file by each theme.

-#### Frontend Assets with Webpack
+#### Frontend Assets with webpack

 This project comes with a sample `webpack.config.js` file.
-You have great latitude to use Webpack however you like.
+You have great latitude to use webpack however you like.
 But, there are a few things to know:

 * `webpack.config.js` contains builds for both the dashboard site (see `const dashboard = { ... }`) and the themes (see `const themeConfigs = themes.map(...)`).
 * **The entry point for the `default` theme's JavaScript is:** `./modules/theme-default/src/js/index.js`